Dennis-Spera/mongodb-bash-shell/README.md

-## The enclosed commands are designed to closely integrate with other shell commands.
+## The package is designed to interact with the other commands found documented here.
+Concidering this is meant to be used as a pipeline, these pipelines can also interact with other linux command when used in the correct context.
+Some of these commands are designed to interact with streaming json similiar to client-server they have to be in the right format to be used together.
+These commands would be bytesRead, collScans, docsExamined, jsonFetcher, keysExamined, millis and ns.

 **Setup**